+Topic Area Figures Pages

 1) Admissions (only for non-open-admissions schools) [No charts applicable]

-2) Student Enrollment Fig. 1 and 2 Pg.
-3
+2) Student Enrollment 1, 2, 3 and 4 3 and 4

-3) Awards Fig. 3 Pg.
-3
+3) Awards 5 4

 4) Charges and Net Price [No charts applicable]

 5) Student Financial Aid [No charts applicable]

 6) Military Benefits [No charts applicable]

-7) Retention and Graduation Rates Fig. 4 Pg.
-4
+7) Retention and Graduation Rates 6 4

-8) Finance Fig. 5 and 6 Pg.
-4
+8) Finance 7 and 8 5

-9) Staff Fig. 7 Pg.
-5
+9) Staff 9 5

-10) Libraries Fig. 8 Pg.
-5
+10) Libraries 10 6

-^{}These figures only appear in customized Data Feedback Reports (DFR), which are available through Use the Data portal on the IPEDS website.
+\These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.

 Figure 1.
-Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2018
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2020

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
 See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2019, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2017-18), total FTE enrollment (2017-18), and full- and part-time fall enrollment (Fall 2018)
+12-month FTE enrollment, total unduplicated headcount, full- and part-time undergraduate headcount (2019-20) and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2020)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
 Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2018, 12-month Enrollment component and Spring 2019, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, 12-month Enrollment component and Spring 2021, Fall Enrollment component.
 Figure 3.
-Number of degrees awarded, by level: 2017-18
+Percent of students enrolled in distance education courses, by amount of distance education and student level: Fall 2020